Scarabaeoidea

 Scarabaeoidea is a superfamily of beetles, the only subgroup of the infraorder Scarabaeiformia.
 Around 35,000 species are placed in this superfamily and some 200 new species are described each year.
-Its constituent families are also undergoing revision presently, and the family list below is only preliminary.
+Some of its constituent families are undergoing revision, and the family list below is provisional.
+This superfamily includes some of the largest beetles extant today, including rhinoceros beetles (Dynastinae), especially the Hercules beetle (Dynastes hercules) and the Goliath beetles (Goliathus sp.).

-The oldest confirmed member of the group is Alloioscarabaeus from the Middle Jurassic Jiulongshan Formation of Inner Mongolia, China.
+The oldest confirmed member of the group is the extinct genus Alloioscarabaeus from the Middle Jurassic period Jiulongshan Formation of Inner Mongolia, China.